• Skip to primary navigation

 • Sprinkle in the dried herbs and bay leaves and then stir well.

-1 tbsp dried oregano, 2 dried bay leaves
+1 tablespoon dried oregano, 2 dried bay leaves

 • Stir in the diced mushrooms and carrots.
 Cook for 4-5 minutes, stirring regularly, until the mushrooms have cooked down a little.
 They will soften and begin to release liquid.